 Getting disability insurance for self-employed individuals requires providing more paperwork to provide proof of income.
 The main difference is that you may need to include various documents that illustrate your income, earning potential and financial health as it relates to your business.

 Typically, group discounts on disability insurance policies are for those employed at a hospital or part of an average-sized group practice.
-However, PKA Insurance offers discounts for members that are part of the American Medical Association or other regional associations.
-Student Loan Planner also works with PKA Insurance to provide a discount for doctors as well.
+Some insurance agents can help you qualify for discounts for members who are part of the American Medical Association or other regional associations.

 Consider a policy that’s referred to as “own occupation” coverage.
 If you’re unable to work in your own occupation, you’ll likely be covered under the disability insurance policy.
 If you chose an “any occupation” coverage policy, you might not be eligible for disability benefits.